mailerlite/laravel-elasticsearch/README.md

 ### Laravel

-The package's service provider will automatically register itself.
+The package's service provider will automatically register its service provider.

 Publish the configuration file: